 ..to educate people to learn about ……take early precaution to stop to prevent this thing to overtake yeah.
 (Participant 002)

-Additionally, participants believed that it was divine (God) blessings that protected them from harm which according to some participants it was he/she who saved their lives during widespread infection, illnesses and deaths.
-Their survival was also attributed to the observation of standard precaution This was expressed in participants’ views that:
+Additionally, participants believed that it was divine (God) blessings that protected them from harm, which, according to some participants, was they who saved their lives during widespread infection, illnesses, and deaths.
+Their survival was also attributed to the observation of standard precaution, which was expressed in the participants’ views:

 I was blessed because I survived Ebola virus, some family did not survive.
 I am happy I am here now, but my friends and family members who did not survive, I miss them for life.
 (Participant 22)